A conversation with someone in an airport left Browns executive ‘bothered’ by Josh Rosen

 Brothers Tremaine and Terrell Edmunds make NFL draft history

-Lamar Jackson is a great fit for Ravens, and should replace Joe Flacco sooner than later
+Lamar Jackson is a great fit for Ravens and should replace Joe Flacco sooner than later

-More teams may follow Cowboys’ lead, as wide receivers become the new running backs
+More teams may follow Cowboys’ lead as wide receivers become the new running backs